Karen-Najafzadeh/physlib-library-manager/README.md

-# Music Player API 📝
+# physlib library management system 📝
-This project is a music player API which i wrote for practicing.
-A program to list, create and manipulate musics and playlists for different users. it may seem to be super simple but it's just the beginning and will be updated overtime
+this project is a library management system written specifically for Kharazmi university faculty of physics library.
+It is a django API which can help the librarians to keep the track of borrowed books and lockers.It also comes with a tiny accountant manager.

 ## technologies used 🦾🤖